mitwelten/mitwelten-ml-backend/README.md

 The import of existing audio data is documented in the [import-existing-audio report](./ingest/report_import-existing-audio.md).
 The accompanying code is found in [ingest/import_existing/](./ingest/import_existing/).
 Further development will be based on this code.

+### audio uploader app

+To upload audiofiles recorded by Audiomoths, you can use the [mitwelten-audio-uploader app](/ingest/uploader/).

 ## database

 - __files__ (metadata)